If you want a romantic getaway with your partner, why bother with the drudgery of airport queues, delayed flights, and the expense of European cities?

 From here you will be able to access Llanddwyn Island and visit the ruins of the 16th-century church of Saint Dwynwen, the Welsh patron saint of lovers.

 This ancient city has an air of romance that is perfect for an intimate break with your loved one.
-During your bed and breakfast stay you will be able to really soak up the atmosphere of intrigue and mystery, and enjoy the ancient castles and churches, varied architecture and dramatic surrounding landscapes that make this city what it is.
+During your stay you will be able to really soak up the atmosphere of intrigue and mystery so you can enjoy the ancient castles and churches, varied architecture and dramatic surrounding landscapes that make this city what it is.

 For a romantic walk with great views, stroll around the cultured New Town or climb up the Pentland Hills and Arthur’s Seat, the tallest of Edinburgh’s seven hills.
 An Edinburgh sunset as seen from the top of Calton Hill is a must-see for lovers!